diesc/diesc.github.io/about.md

 We are unhappy because we neglect and buried our talents

 #### One more thing
-You noticed that I'm not an **"English native"** not even an **"Expert"** but I'm writing in English because I want to get better and reach to the fluency.
+You noticed that I'm not an **"English native"** not even an **"Expert"**, but I'm writing in English because I want to get better and reach to the fluency.
 I'll appreciate if you help me spend your precious time send me your suggestion and correction about my sentences. ;)